 Technical Exams - Engineering

-If you have not had an academic review and been assigned exams, then you should not be submitting an application to write technical exams.
+If you have not had an academic review and have not been assigned exams, you should not be submitting an application to write technical exams.

-Click here for more detailed information on APEGS technical exam programs.
+Click here for more detailed information on APEGS exams program-engineering.

 Permitted Calculator Models